aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/vscode-container.md

 # Setup Ansible AVD with VSCode container

-Arista AVD provides an easy way to setup a lab or demo environment by using a pre-configured [VScode container](https://github.com/arista-netdevops-community/docker-avd-vscode) with a web interface to connect and edit files.
+Arista AVD provides an easy way to set up a lab or demo environment using a pre-configured [VScode container](https://github.com/arista-netdevops-community/docker-avd-vscode) with a web interface to connect and edit files.

-This container can be leveraged in different ways like demo, remote lab, training sessions, development solution, ...
-In this page we will focus only on how-to play with AVD demo content.
+We can leverage this container in different ways like a demo, remote lab, training sessions, or development solution.
+However, on this page, we will focus only on how to play with AVD demo content.

 ## VScode container overview

 This container is based on a [AVD base image](https://hub.docker.com/repository/docker/avdteam/base) with an installation of VScode server using [code-server](https://github.com/cdr/code-server/) implementation.

-This container comes with a set of options available to let you customize your own environment:
+This container comes with a set of options available to let you customize your environment:

 ### Generic settings

 - __`AVD_MODE`__: If set to `demo`, container will install AVD content to test it from `get.avd.sh`.
-(Supported mode: `['demo', 'toi']`)
+(Supported mode: `['demo', 'toi']`).
-- __`AVD_PASSWORD`__: Allow user to set a password to use for VScode authentication.
-If not set, access is not protected by any password.
+- __`AVD_PASSWORD`__: Allow user to set a password for VScode authentication.
+If not set, access isn't protected by any password.
 - __`AVD_GIT_USER`__: Username to configure in `.gitconfig` file.
 - __`AVD_GIT_EMAIL`__: Email to configure in `.gitconfig` file.
-- __`AVD_USER_EXTENSIONS_FILE`__: Allow user to installed additional VScode extensions
+- __`AVD_USER_EXTENSIONS_FILE`__: Allow user to install additional VScode extensions.
-- __`AVD_USER_REPOS`__: Path to a text file in your container with a list of repository to clone (1 repository per line)
+- __`AVD_USER_REPOS`__: Path to a text file in your container with a list of repository to clone (one repository per line).
 - __`AVD_USER_SCRIPT`__: Path to a shell script to execute during entrypoint execution.

 ### User settings

 These settings must be used to mount and edit file from your physical host.

-- __`AVD_UID`__: set uid for avd user in container.
+- __`AVD_UID`__: Set uid for AVD user in container.
-- __`AVD_GID`__: set gid for avd user in container.
+- __`AVD_GID`__: Set gid for AVD user in container.

-Container also comes with docker installed and in case you want to run docker from your container, you can expose your local docker socket from your host to your container:
+The container also comes with Docker installed, and in case you want to run Docker from your container, you can expose your local Docker socket from your host to your container:

 ## Requirements

 To run this container, few requirements are expected:

-- Docker [installed on a host](https://docs.docker.com/get-docker/): laptop, VM, server or anything that run docker
+- Docker [installed on a host](https://docs.docker.com/get-docker/): laptop, VM, server, or anything that runs Docker
 - Git configured with at least username and email

 ```bash